dotnet/runtime/src/clr/Documentation/workflow/OfficalAndDailyBuilds.md

 # Official Releases and Daily Builds of CoreCLR and CoreFX components

-If you are not planning on actually making bug fixes or experimenting with new features, then you probably don't need to don't need build CoreCLR yourself, as the .NET Runtime team routinely does this for you.
+If you are not planning on actually making bug fixes or experimenting with new features, then you probably don't need to build CoreCLR yourself, as the .NET Runtime team routinely does this for you.

 Roughly every three months, the .NET Runtime team publishes a new version of .NET Core to Nuget.   .NET Core's official home on NuGet is